Hydrogen Bond Strength Dictates the Rate-Limiting Steps of Diffusion in Proton-Conducting Perovskites:A Critical Length Perspective: 2. COMPUTATIONAL METHODS

-\underline{\it Method}~~ All density functional theory (DFT) calculations were performed using the Vienna Ab Initio Simulation Package (VASP)\cite{KRESSE199615,PhysRevB.59.1758} with the projector augmented wave (PAW) method\cite{PhysRevB.54.11169}.
-The Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation (GGA)\cite{PhysRevLett.77.3865} exchange-correlation functional was employed.
-A plane wave basis set with a cutoff energy of 520 eV was used for all calculations.
-Atomic relaxation was conducted using the conjugate gradient algorithm until the maximum force on any atom fell below 0.01~eV/$\AA$.
+{\textbf{Basic calculation settings.} All calculations were performed using the Vienna Ab Initio Simulation Package (VASP)\cite{KRESSE199615,PhysRevB.59.1758} with the framework of density functional theory (DFT).
+The projector augmented wave (PAW) method\cite{PhysRevB.54.11169} was employed to describe the ion-electron interaction.
+The exchange-correlation functional was treated with the Perdew-Burke-Ernzerhof (PBE) formulation of the generalized gradient approximation (GGA)\cite{PhysRevLett.77.3865}, which is appropriate for this study as it focused on relative energy difference and barriers rather than electronic properties such as band gap\cite{inorganics13040100}.
+A plane wave basis set with a cutoff energy of 520 eV was used.
+Atomic relaxation was conducted using the conjugate gradient algorithm until the maximum force on every atom was less than 0.01~eV/\AA.
 For $k$-point sampling, we adopted the Monkhorst-Pack scheme\cite{PhysRevB.13.5188} with a grid spacing of 0.028 \AA$^{-1}$.
-The optimized lattice constants for the BaHfO$_3$ unit cell were determined to be $a =b=c=$ 4.20 ~$\AA$, showing excellent agreement with both the Materials Project database value ($a=b=c=$ 4.17 ~$\AA$) and previously reported literature values ($a =b=c=$ 4.209 ~\AA)\cite{10.1063/1.5010969}.
-Proton migration barriers were computed in a $2 \times 2 \times 2$ supercell configuration using the climbing image nudged elastic band (CI-NEB) method\cite{10.1063/1.1329672}.
-During the NEB calculations, structural optimization of each image was restricted to atomic coordinate relaxations while maintaining fixed lattice parameters.